Myositis Support and Understanding Association (MSU)

 After much hard work and support from our group members, Myositis Support and Understanding decided it was time to reach toward the goal Jerry Williams had originally set when he started the first Facebook group, Polymyowhat.
-After raising funds to cover the costs, we officially became incorporated on May 13, 2015 and we were approved as a 501(c)(3) nonprofit organization in July 2015.
+After raising funds to cover the costs, we officially incorporated on May 13, 2015, and were approved as a 501(c)(3) nonprofit organization in July 2015.

 We work for and with you

-We are a young organization with a ton of enthusiasm, determination, and willingness to do what is needed to help promote Myositis awareness, offer education for both patients and physicians, and to achieve objectives we are currently forming.
+We are a fast-growing organization with a ton of enthusiasm, determination, passion, and willingness to do what is needed to help promote Myositis awareness, provide education for the myositis community, and to achieve objectives we have created.
 The future of Myositis is bright, as is our future as an organization.
-We will post updates as we work towards our goals.
-We appreciate your support!
+We work daily with the myositis community to help improve lives.